 This guidance is a direct referral from the Department of Health.
 It focuses on generic patient experiences and is relevant for all people who use adult NHS services in England and Wales.
 The aim of the guidance is to provide the NHS with clear guidance on the components of a good patient experience.
 This guidance provides the evidence and the direction for creating sustainable change that will result in an 'NHS cultural shift' towards a truly patient-centred service.

 NICE clinical guidelines are usually shaped around both clinical and economic evidence, and include recommendations concerned with ensuring a good patient experience, with the recognition that such advice should sit alongside evidence of clinical and cost effectiveness.
 The recommendations in the current guidance have been informed by research evidence, recommendations in previously published NICE clinical guidelines, national survey data and consensus processes that have identified the key elements that are important to patients and how these can be improved to ensure a good experience of care.
-The guidance draws on multiple evidence and data sources in developing the recommendations, which are further distilled into commissioning guidance in the quality standard.
+The guidance draws on multiple evidence and data sources in developing the recommendations.

 The recommendations in this guidance are directed primarily at clinical staff, but patient experience is also significantly affected by contacts with non-clinical staff such as receptionists, clerical staff and domestic staff.
 Services need to ensure that non-clinical staff are adequately trained and supported to engage with patients in ways that enhance the patient experience.